HarrisonGrodin/Simplify.jl/README.md

 [![Coverage Status](https://coveralls.io/repos/github/HarrisonGrodin/Rewrite.jl/badge.svg?branch=master)](https://coveralls.io/github/HarrisonGrodin/SymReduce.jl?branch=master)

 **Rewrite.jl** implements methods for rewriting symbolic terms in the Julia language based on custom, domain-specific axioms and properties.

+## Motivation
+Term rewriting is essential to a wide variety of fields, including elementary, boolean, and abstract algebras.
+Because existing symbolic simplification tools in Julia typically operate within fixed domains, it is difficult to obtain a level of control which allows for flexible inclusion and exclusion of specific mathematical properties.
+Rewrite.jl is a term rewriting library for Julia that simplifies algebraic expressions based on custom, domain-specific axioms.